renanwta/Studies/README.md

-# reposit'rio voltado para estudos
+# Estudy

+Repostiroy for learn and some stuff